jitendrasoni/MERNStack/README.md

 3. R-  Reach Setup
 4. N-  Node setup

-# Build and Test
-TODO: Describe and show how to build your code and run the tests.
+# Create the movie data access object
+Create the DAO to access the databaase object.
+Create a dAO fold

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.